sezanzeb/JsPlot3D/USAGE.md

 Set one of xLen, yLen or zLen to zero.

-Note, that if you are planning to call setDimensions and plot something afterwards again, set xRes, yRes and zRes again, because the 2D Mode will force the one on the flat axis to be 1.
-So don't be suprised when nothing shows up.

 ```js
     plot.setDimensions({xLen:0}) // or yLen:0 or zLen: 0
     plot.plotCsvString(data, 0, 1, 2)
 ```

+Note, that after the above code if you are planning to call setDimensions and plot something afterwards again, set xRes, yRes and zRes again, because the 2D Mode will force the one on the flat axis to be 1.
+So don't be suprised when nothing shows up.

+The variables xRes and zRes control the amount of bars and the amount of vertices/points for plotFormula and plotFunction by the way.

 <br/>